TaylorHuston/MEANMAchine/README.md

 # MEANMAchine
-Repo for going through the examples in MEAN Machine
+Repo for going through the examples in <a href="https://leanpub.com/mean-machine" target="blank">MEAN Machine</a>